 The annual weeklong celebration of all things literature is back with a bang.
 The program boasts seven full days of programming, including readings and a massive outdoor street fair.
 In previous years, notable guests have includd former Vice President Joe Biden, Dan Rather, Patti Smith, Isabel Allende, Pete Souza (President Obama’s official photographer), Bill McKibben, Michael Eric Dyson, Edwidge Danticat and Kevin Young, plus numerous others.

 Feel like the belle of the ball at one of Miami’s most glamorous affairs.
-The spectacular evening begins with a red-carpet photo op, followed by cocktails in the courtyard and a lavish dinner on the terrace overlooking Biscayne Bay.
+This year’s spectacular “Rock Your Rococo”- themed evening begins with a red-carpet photo op, followed by cocktails in the courtyard and a lavish dinner on the terrace overlooking Biscayne Bay.
 Bonus: Proceeds from the hefty ticket price go toward preserving and protecting the historic property.